scnetter/springboot-learning-project/README.md

 ### Issues and Solutions
 * Initial index page loads and server runs fine when using IntelliJ CE but not when using VS Code.
   * Looks Maven related.
 Need to troubleshoot maven config and plugins in VSCode.
+  * Appears VSCode needs additional files under .mvn directory (jar, properties).
+Works fine with IntelliJ so will revist after finishing project in IntelliJ as a lower priority issue.